w3c/wai-arrm/content/visual-designer.md

 ## Role summary

 Visual Design focuses largely on the look and feel of an application, as an end user would experience it, visually or otherwise.
 This includes specifying original design of interface elements and layout, choosing fonts and colors, and more.
-While UX design is focused on how something works, visual design is focused on how it looks and feels.
+While UX Design is focused on how something works, Visual Design is focused on how it looks and feels.

 <dl>
 <dt>Key deliverable examples:</dt>